stephen-mw/gdoc_ssh_manager/README.md

 This project was the result of brainstorming ideas for solving the following problems:

 1. Allow an authenticated user to self-manage their ssh-keys
-2. Allow an engineer with NO shell/linux experience to administer those users
+2. Allow someone with NO shell/linux experience to administer the users in the spreadsheet.
 3. Easily control access to those engineers
 4. Be near real-time (less than 5 minutes from update to rollout)
 5. Zero time from engineers spent rolling out keys